Use a Local Dynamic List¶

 Handle Custom Attribute in Job Submission¶

-Now that we have our custom form attribute called custom_queue
+Now that we have our custom form attribute called custom_queue, we need to

 tell our app how to handle it when submitting the job.
 As of right now our app